androidthings/sample-googleassistant/README.md

 Google Assistant API Sample for Android Things
 ==============================================

-This sample shows how to call the Google Assistant API from Android Thing.
+This sample shows how to call the Google Assistant API from Android Things.

-It records a spoken request from the connected microphones, send it to the Google Assistant API and plays back Assistant's spoken response on the connected speaker.
+It records a spoken request from the connected microphones, sends it to the Google Assistant API and plays back the Assistant's spoken response on the connected speaker.

 Pre-requisites
 --------------

-- Android Studio 2.2+
+- Android Studio 2.2+.
-- Android Things compatible board
+- Android Things compatible board.
 - If using [AIY Projects Voice Kit][voice-kit]:
     - Android Things Raspberry Pi Dev Preview [3.1 image][dev-preview-download] with I2S enabled.
         - mount the sdcard image